XRPLF/XRPL-Standards/XLS-30/README.md

 ### 2.3. `Deleting the AMM instance `AccountRoot`, `AMM` and `DirectoryNode` ledger entries`
 On final withdraw (i.e. when `LPTokens` balance is 0) the AMM instance automatically deletes up to 512 trust lines.
 If there are fewer then 512 trustlines then `AMM`, `AccountRoot` and `DirecotoryNode` objects are deleted.

 However, if there are more than 512 trustlines then AMM instance is in empty state (`LPTokens` balance is 0) and we introduce a new transaction type `AMMDelete` to delete the remaining trustlines.
-Any one can call `AMMDelete` transaction. `AMMDelete` also has a limit of 512 trustlines and deletes the `AMM` object and `AccountRoot` objects only if there are fewer than 512 trustlines.
+Any one can call `AMMDelete` transaction. `AMMDelete` also has a limit of 512 trustlines and deletes the `AMM`, `AccountRoot` and `DirectoryNode` objects only if there are fewer than 512 trustlines.
 If there are more trustlines to delete then `AMMDelete` returns `tecINCOMPLETE` code and user should submit `AMMDelete` again.

 In order to avoid destroying assets of the AMM instance, the implementation of the `AMMWithdraw` transaction MUST guarantee that the AMM instance has no asset reserves if no account owns its `LPTokens`.